jangroth/aws-certification-notes/solutions-architect-professional.md

   * E.g. use read replica to implement bigger changes on db level, after these have been finished promote to master instance
   * This will break replication
   * Useful for database sharding, could create replicas for each shard
+* Can set up replication between an Amazon RDS MySQL (or MariaDB DB instance) that is running in AWS and a MySQL (or MariaDB instance) to your on-premises data center.
+	* Replication to an external MySQL database is only supported during the time it takes to export a database from the source MySQL DB instance.
+	* The replication should be terminated when the data has been exported and applications can start accessing the external MySQL instance.
+		* Prepare an external MySQL DB instance.
+		* Prepare the source MySQL DB instance for replication.
+		* Use the mysqldump utility to transfer the database from the source MySQL DB instance to the external MySQL database.
+		* Start replication to the external MySQL database.
+		* After the export completes, stop replication.

 <a name="8_3_6"></a>
 ### [↖](#8_3)[↑](#8_3_5)[↓](#8_4) Etc